-You have worked hard setting up a routine to keep your child engaged and learning at home.
+You have worked hard setting up and keeping close to a routine to keep your child engaged and learning at home.
+Summers can feel long and after school days with homework can make you feel like a gerbil on a wheel.
 Unfortunately, just when you think you have it figured out, there is whining, push back, and complaining.
 Rather than give up, you just have to change it up.

 While we all crave routine, we also thrive when we have a break from it and get to do something fun.
 Changing up the routine and materials may help keep those kids engaged – even in the summer!